JimZhang37/cloud-developer-project-4-serverless-todos/README.md

 # serverless_todos

 remaining issues:

-1) updatetodo is not working.
-The dynamodb document's API is not returning expected result.
-2) how to add image url? option 1, in get presigned url, I update the related field as well. option 2, once the image object is uploaded, s3's event trigers an action to add image url.
+1) how to add image url? option 1, in get presigned url, I update the related field as well. option 2, once the image object is uploaded, s3's event trigers an action to add image url.
-3) a few best practise, for example, ports and adaptor, log, deployment, etc.
+2) a few best practise, for example, ports and adaptor, log, deployment, etc.
-4) in client, create a todo, delete it and then create again with the same name, then a error occurs.
-The CreateTodo API received a request with name = ''
+3) in client, create a todo, delete it and then create again with the same name, then a error occurs.
+The CreateTodo API received a request with name = ''.
+I think this is client's problem.
+If user don't key in the todo name again, it just put name = '' in the request.
+But why dynamodb fails to this value?

 Related topics:
 1) Nodejs, promise, aws sdk for nodejs, dynamodb, s3